Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 ### Technical notes

-* AspNetFormsAuth packages will automatically import all permissions from SimpleWindowsAuth package, if used before.
+* AspNetFormsAuth packages will automatically import all permissions from the obsolete SimpleWindowsAuth package, if used before.

 ### Simple administration GUI